Here is simple guide to understanding back taxes and how tax relief can benefit you.

 Option 2: After applying for a long-term payment plan, payment options include:

-While the payment plan works for millions of Americans who struggle to resolve their back taxes, there are many situations where someone simply finds themselves unable to make any payments whatsoever.
+While the payment plan works for millions of Americans who struggle with tax settlement, there are many situations where someone simply finds themselves unable to make any payments whatsoever.
 Common examples would include individuals who have undergone medical issues that have rendered them unable to work and generate income needed to cover the monthly payments.

 In those situations, the IRS allows for something known as the “Offer in Compromise.”
 This method begins by you filing Form 656-B, which is depicted below, where you are submitting the offer that you would like the IRS to consider in lieu of the current debt.